Language: EN

 RXGPIO3OKRXHIGH during boot

-Not usable if UART is used
+Not usable if using UART

 TXGPIO1TXOKHIGH during boot